rachelxu9531/MTC-LoGANv2-CNN/README.md

 ### Set-up

-To run the code, an NVIDIA QUADRO P5000 video card with 8GB video memory is required Software development environment should be any Python integrated development environment used on an NVIDIA video card.
+To run the code, an NVIDIA QUADRO P5000 video card with 8GB video memory is required.

+Software development environment should be any Python integrated development environment used on an NVIDIA video card.

 Programming language: Python 3.6.

 Tensorflow-gpu == 1.15.1

 Tensorflow == 1.19